-Indigenous special courses of study are courses developed with course content designed specifically for Australian Aboriginal and Torres Strait Islander students.
+Indigenous special courses of study are courses developed with course content designed for Australian Aboriginal and Torres Strait Islander students.
 An Indigenous special course of study may be an approved course for ABSTUDY if it meets the following requirements:

-- the course is not otherwise identified in 11.6 as an excluded course; and - the course has a vocational education focus or is a preparatory or pathway course for entry to higher education studies; and - the course is either: - o a course accredited by an education institution or relevant State/Territory authority; or - a study program approved by a correctional services authority for a student in lawful custody.
+- the course is not otherwise identified in 11.6 as an excluded course; and - the course has a vocational education focus or is a preparatory or pathway course for entry to higher education studies; and - the course is either: - o a course accredited by an education institution or relevant State/Territory authority; or - a study program approved by a correctional services authority for a student in lawful custody; and - the course is available to either: - Aboriginal and Torres Strait Islander students only; or - all students.